5 Must-try foods in Hong Kong: What to eat and where to find it

 6. The Hong Kong egg waffles

 Chances are you’ll see quite a few street vendors selling delicious traditional egg waffles as you stroll around town, but what are they?
 Well, they’re basically just a waffle with spherical bubbles all over them.
-They’re an eggy batter cooked fresh and served hot, often plan or with fruit and other flavourings like strawberry, chocolate and coconut.
-These are one of the most popular street snacks you can find in Hong Kong, so you want to make sure you try them.
-If you don’t make a trip to Oddies while you’re in HK to try their out-of-this-world concoctions, you’re mad.
+They’re an eggy batter cooked fresh and served hot, often plain or with fruit and other flavourings like chocolate and coconut.
+Egg waffles, or gai daan jai, are crispy on the outside and soft inside—perfect for a street-side snack.
+Mammy Pancake (multiple locations) and More Eggettes are the go-tos for 2025.

 'Night Wolf' at Oddies.... get in my belly!